Home » Cardiovascular Health » Human Circulatory System » Blood Circulation

 1.Aspirin

 Ask any doctor and they will often recommend a regimen of aspirin.
 If you suffer from or are especially prone to blood clots, taking aspirin daily can significantly help thin your blood and prevent you from having further blood clots.
-Aspirin can also prevent heart disease and protect your heart from other cardiovascular conditions.
+Aspirin can also and protect your heart from other cardiovascular conditions.
 Aspirin thins the blood by decreasing the ability for blood cells to stick together in your blood stream.
 Its anti platelet effect lasts until your body produces one to replace it which ranges from seven to ten days.
 For the appropriate dosage of aspirin consult your doctor.
 Aspirin can be easily purchased anywhere from your local drug store and supermarket to even gas stations.

 2.Prescription Blood Thinners

 For individuals who have either suffered a stroke or are extremely at risk for a stroke, prescription blood thinners are often prescribed.
 Some of the most popular prescription blood thinners are Coumadin, Heparin and Plavix.
 Coumadin, for example, works by decreasing the amount of vitamin K that is available for your body’s use.
 This in turn makes it more difficult for your blood platelets to clot.
-Like all prescription medications, there are serious that should be acknowledged.
+Like all prescription medications, there are serious side effects that should be acknowledged.
 The most common side effects from these medications include abnormal bleeding and easy bruising.

 3.Exercise